bla-ce/herve/README.md

 Check out the examples, then hope that one day, documentation will magically appear. 🪄

-> [!WARNING] This library is not yet production ready
+> [!WARNING]
-> This library is for educational purposes only
+> This library is intended for educational purposes only and is not yet ready for production use.

 ## Overview